 Overcoming The Five Dysfunctions of a Team

-Our teaching of Patrick Lencioni’s principles from his iconic 2002 book, The Five Dysfunctions of a Team, is a bit of a hybrid.
-We believe marrying the principles discussed in Lencioni’s book with a Strengths-based lens allows today’s organizations to thrive better.
+Our teaching of Patrick Lencioni’s principles from his iconic 2002 book, The Five Dysfunctions of a Team marries Lencioni’s principles with a Strengths-based lens that allows today’s organizations to thrive.

-Because we believe that teams and their leaders genuinely want to overcome dysfunctions and other negative teaming behaviors, we’ve created a Strengths-based version infused with Positive Psychology to move your teams into the desired development state.
-We believe it is the only Strengths-based version of Lencioni’s work in the marketplace.
-And the metrics on the inside of our website prove that teams need it.
+We’ve created a Strengths-based version infused with Positive Psychology to move your teams into the desired development state.
+It is the only Strengths-based version of Lencioni’s work in the marketplace.

-The goal of our Overcoming The Five Dysfunctions of a Team development is to switch the focus of your teams from “one-upmanship” practices and to accomplishing your organization’s goals.
+The goal in our Overcoming The Five Dysfunctions of a Team development is to switch the focus of your teams from “one-upmanship” practices into fully functioning, collaborative teams.
 Gallup estimates that approximately 30% of every employee’s day, every day, is spent on navigating company politics.
 We focus our attention on helping your teams develop the acumen they need to mature.
 They will be able to build trust at every level, which helps them accelerate good outcomes for what they need to accomplish.

 You and your team will make significant headway toward busting all of the Five Dysfunctions as you: